beacoder/org-ivy-search/README.md

 # org-searcher

-full text search for org files.
+Full text search for org files powered by ivy.

 # Summary
 This package provides a function `org-searcher-search-view' which utilizes ivy to